aadabi/MEMS/README.md

 * Solar panel can generate up to 250 Watts.
 * The modified battery can run the system for up to 4-10 hours.
+* Loads (Lamps) are controled by the raspberry pi PWM GPIOs

 ![MEMS Design](/MEMS.png)